mukulmishra18/mukulmishra18.github.io/_posts/2017-6-12-first-post.md

 # First post for this blog

-Hello,
+## Hello,

 This is my post for this blog.
-This blog is hosted on Github Pages and uses Jykell theme So Simple.
+This blog is hosted on Github Pages and uses Jykell theme So Simple!!